Vetrimec (Ivermectin) 1% Sterile Solution Injection for Cattle and Swine (50 mL) | On Sale | EntirelyPets Rx

 Directions

-Cattle: Vetrimec 1% Injection should be given only by subcutaneous injection under the loose skin in front of or behind the shoulder at the recommended dose level of 200 mcg of ivermectin per kilogram of body weight.
-Each mL of Vetrimec 1% Injection contains 10 mg of ivermectin, sufficient to treat 110 lb (50 kg) of body weight (maximum 10 mL per injection site).
+Vetrimec 1% Injection should be administered subcutaneously under the loose skin in front of or behind the shoulder at a dose of 200 mcg/kg body weight.
+Each mL contains 10 mg of ivermectin and treats 110 lb (50 kg) of body weight.
+Do not exceed 10 mL per injection site.

 Body Weight (lb) Dose Volume (mL)